Correlated spectro-polarimetric study along the Z track in XTE J1701-462 puts constraints on its coronal geometry: Discussion

-In principle, a reflection component from the ionized inner accretion disk can produce a PD of 6\% in the total spectrum \citep{1985MNRAS.217..291L}.
-However, in this case, there are no significant reflection features observed in the spectra.
-Our spectral fitting results indicate that, apart from the broad iron line, no additional reflection components are required to fit the spectrum, suggesting that the contribution of the reflection component to the polarization can be neglected.

 Seed photons can become polarized after the inverse Compton scattering in the corona, which is considered one of the main sources of photon polarization \citep{1996ApJ...470..249P}.
-In this scenario, the polarization degree highly depends on the geometrical configurations of accretion flow and the spectral states of the source.
-Specifically, for a slab-like corona, the up-scattered seed photons mainly come from the accretion disk, while for a shell-like corona, the up-scattered seed photons mainly come from the surface of the neutron star.
+In this scenario, the PD highly depends on the geometrical configurations of accretion flow and the spectral states of the source.
+Specifically, for a slab-like corona, the up-scattered seed photons mainly come from the accretion disk, while for a shell-like corona, the up-scattered seed photons mainly come from the surface of the NS.

-Based on these scenarios, we performed spectral fitting on data from \emph{Insight}-HXMT and \emph{NuSTAR}.
-The two models used for spectral fitting correspond to different sources of seed photons under varying geometrical configurations of the corona.
-Simultaneous spectral analysis in the 2--30 keV range reveals a significant redistribution between the thermal and Comptonized components along the Z track, as well as a notable evolution in the covering factor of the Comptonized component.
+In light of these scenarios, we conducted spectral fitting analyses using data from \emph{Insight}-HXMT and \emph{NuSTAR}.
+The two models applied represent distinct origins of seed photons under varying coronal geometries.
+However, only Model 1 yielded a physically meaningful solution.
+The results from Model 1 demonstrate a significant redistribution between the thermal and Comptonized components along the Z track, accompanied by a notable evolution in the covering factor of the Comptonized component.